-You might not think it, given the number of high-profile hacks that hit the headlines, but companies like Microsoft are working very hard to patch security holes and stay one step ahead of the hackers.
+You might not think it, given the number of high-profile hacks that hit the headlines, but companies like Microsoft are working hard to patch security holes and stay one step ahead of the hackers.
 One of the best ways to protect your Microsoft account is also one of the easiest: Just keep your software up to date.

 In addition to Microsoft-specific steps you can take, the usual security advice applies too.
 Be wary of following unsolicited links from emails or social media, and never give out your password and username over the phone.
 Keeping your software up to date can help with this too, as most modern browsers now identify sites associated with phishing attempts designed to get personal info out of you.

-One scam that often targets Windows users comes via a telephone call: If you get a call from someone who claims to be from Microsoft technical support and tells you you've got a virus on your system, report it to Microsoft.
-These con artists usually try and trick you into installing spyware on your computer, purportedly to fix your non-existent technical problems.
+One scam that often targets Windows users comes via a telephone call: If you get a call from someone who claims to be from Microsoft technical support and tells you you’ve got a virus on your system, report it to Microsoft.
+These con artists usually try to trick you into installing spyware on your computer, purportedly to fix your non-existent technical problems.
 Then they can use that spyware to steal your information and control your system.